Annexins

 This section has been translated automatically.

 Most annexins can be associated with membrane-related functions in cells.
 For example, annexins are transported to the surface in apoptotic cells and prevent the immune response.
-Furthermore, annexins are involved in certain endocytotic and exocytotic processes, in the organization of membrane domains, and in the maintenance and regulation of membrane-cytoskeletal contacts.
-For example, AnxA1 has been shown to be involved in inward budding of vesicles at late endosomes, thereby facilitating endocytosis and lysosomal targeting of the EGF receptor, whereas AnxA6 and AnxA8 have been associated with balancing late endosomal cholesterol and regulating postendosomal trafficking events.
+Furthermore, annexins are involved in certain endo- and exocytotic processes, in the organization of membrane domains and in the maintenance and regulation of contacts between membrane and cytoskeleton.

-AnxA13b: AnxA13b is another annexin involved in exocytotic membrane transport.
+AnxA13b: AnxA13b is another annexin involved in exocytotic membrane trafficking.
 It mediates the transport of post-Golgi transport vesicles to the apical cell surface in polarized epithelial cells.
 AnxA2 also has a function in the establishment/stabilization of the apical membrane domain of epithelial cells.

 Literature